How to win every argument

 6. Stay respectful: Persuasion does not mean resorting to insults or disrespecting others.
 Remain respectful and calm, even if the discussion becomes heated.
 Use reasoned arguments rather than personal attacks to make your point.
 This approach will help you maintain credibility and increase your chances of winning the argument.

-See also How to pronounce taciturn
+See also How to get ethernet upstairs

 7. Practice active listening: Paying attention and actively listening to your audience is crucial in constructing persuasive arguments.
 Listen to their concerns, acknowledge their viewpoints, and ask clarifying questions.
 This demonstrates respect and makes your audience more likely to consider your perspective.